deansg/youtube-playlist-exporter/README.md

 ### [Advanced] Additional setup for exporting data from private playlists

-If your playlist is private, additional setup is required for the script to be able to export data from it:
+If your playlist is private, extra setup is required for the script to be able to export data from it.
+In addition, running the CLI to retrieve data from private playlists will open a browser window and require you to manually authenticate.
+The necessary extra steps are:

 1. Go to https://console.cloud.google.com/apis/dashboard (where)
 2. Click on "OAuth consent screen" on the sidebar to the left, and then go to "Clients"